whatsinport

 Warnemünde's acres of fine sand makes a sure fire hit as a holiday resort and this is where the ship docks.
 So if your ambition is no more than a touch of sunbathing and a stroll around the resort then all that is very close by.

-Yachts at anchor, a jumble of fishing boats, sea, cafés and bars, not forgetting the famous teapot, and a mole all lend character to this small but charming resort.
+Yachts at anchor, a jumble of fishing boats, sea, cafes and bars, not forgetting the famous teapot, and a pier all lend character to this small but charming resort.

 Nearby Places: